CompCogNeuro/sims/README.md

 If double-clicking on the program doesn't work, you may have to do a "right mouse click" (e.g., Ctrl + click) to open the executables in the `.zip` version -- it may be easier to just open the `Terminal` app, `cd` to the directory, and run the files from the command line directly.

 # Status

+* **12/30/2020**: Version 1.2.3 release: misc bug fixes and sg update to new deep Leabra version.

 * **11/23/2020**: Version 1.2.2 release: full set of Python versions and the pvlv model.